As a Neighborhood member, you have the following rights:

 - To let Neighborhood know about any changes to your name, home address, telephone number, or if you have other insurance coverage.

-Call Neighborhood Member Services if you have any questions about your rights and responsibilities.
-Member Services can be reached at 1-844-812-6896 (TTY 711), 8 am to 8 pm, Monday – Friday; 8 am to 12 pm on Saturday.
-On Saturday afternoons, Sundays and federal holidays, you may be asked to leave a message.
+Please call us at 1-844-812-6896 (TTY 711), 8 am to 8 pm, Monday – Friday; 8 am to 12 pm on Saturday.
+On Saturday afternoons, Sundays and holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.
 The call is free.